lewislarsen/youtube-channel-notifier/README.md

 # YouTube Channel Notifier

-> A lightweight Laravel application that monitors your favourite YouTube channels and delivers timely notifications when new videos are published.
+> A lightweight Laravel application that keeps you connected with your favorite YouTube creators by delivering friendly notifications whenever they publish new videos.

 <div align="center">